Wenn Sie wollen, können Sie diese Seite in deutscher Sprache sehen.

 These are two stamps in use after 1955 for normal resp. luxury cards made of cardboard.

-They are again general tax stamps (Lire 150 resp.
-Lire 250), and the left stamp is cancelled with an additional ink stamp.
+They are tax stamps for Lire 150 resp.
+Lire 250, and the left stamp is cancelled with an additional ink stamp.

 (left stamp from Kay Stolzenburg, right stamp from Manlio Tosi)